 In order to adequately plan for the future, it is important to understand the community's historical background and demographic profile.
-Several demographic and cultural factors contribute to the increasing demand for parks and recreational facilities in many Texas cities including the City of Farmersville: the increase in life expectancy coupled with earlier retirement ages for many people, the spread of competitive sporting programs to the youngest and oldest age groups, and the understanding that a healthy diet and regular exercise are good for mental and physical well-being.
+Several demographic and cultural factors contribute to the increasing demand for parks and recreational facilities in many Texas cities including the city of Farmersville: the increase in life expectancy coupled with earlier retirement ages for many people, the spread of competitive sporting programs to the youngest and oldest age groups, and the understanding that a healthy diet and regular exercise are good for mental and physical well-being.

-The City of Farmersville is located in eastern Collin County in the North Central Texas Council of Governments.
-Incorporated in 1873, Farmersville is a general law city with a Council-City Manager form of government.
-Like many Texas communities, the city was developed along a rail line, the
+The city of Farmersville is located in eastern Collin County in the North Central Texas Council of Governments.
+Incorporated in 1873, Farmersville is a general law city with the mayor-council form of government.
+Like many Texas communities, the city was developed along a rail line, the Missouri-

-39 Texas Outdoor Recreation Plan (2012)
+42 Texas Outdoor Recreation Plan (2012)

-Kansas City Southern Railroad, also known as the Katy Railroad.
+Kansas-Texas Railroad, also known as the Katy Railroad.
 The city's early economy was based on agriculture, and is still a pillar of the region's economy.

 Census figures show that Farmersville's population has increased steadily since the 1970s.
-Farmersville's population in 2017 is estimated at 3,870 residents, and the city's population is expected to grow by approximately 2,033 residents over the next 10 years, reaching 5,900 in 2027.
+Farmersville's population in 2017 is estimated at 3,570 residents, and the city's population is expected to grow by approximately 830 residents over the next 10 years, reaching 4,400 in 2027.